What are the Singapore tax benefits for new companies?

 What is the YA 2026 Corporate Income Tax Rebate?

-For YA 2026, the Corporate Income Tax Rebate is 40% of corporate tax payable.
-Active companies that employed at least one local employee in 2025 may receive a minimum benefit of S$1,500 in the form of a CIT Rebate Cash Grant.
-The total combined benefit is capped at S$30,000.
-Source: Singapore Budget 2026 Source: IRAS
+For YA 2026, the Corporate Income Tax Rebate is 50% of corporate tax payable, capped at S$40,000.
+Active companies that employed at least one local employee (Singapore citizen or permanent resident) in calendar year 2025 may receive a minimum benefit of S$2,000 in the form of a CIT Rebate Cash Grant.
+Source: Singapore Budget 2026 (Enhanced May 2026) Source: IRAS

 Who qualifies for the Start-Up Tax Exemption?